xapple/crest4/docs/installing_tips.md

 Most modern operating systems, with exception to Windows, come with `python3` pre-installed.

-If you are using Windows, you can try [this method](https://lmgtfy.com/?q=install+python3+on+windows).
+If you are using Windows, you can try [the chocolatey method](https://lmgtfy.com/?q=install+python3+on+windows+with+chocolatey).

+Otherwise, if you are using an old version of macOS that doesn't ship with the latest python, you can simply run the following command after installing homebrew:

+    $ brew install python@3.9

-Otherwise if you are using an old version of Linux or macOS, you can simply install your own version of python in your home directory without administrator privileges.
+Finally, if you are using an old version of Linux that doesn't have a very recent python, you can install your own version of python in your home directory without administrator privileges.
 To do this we suggest using this excellent project: https://github.com/yyuu/pyenv

 To install it you may use this sister project: https://github.com/yyuu/pyenv-installer